 Share your research with the world…

-With an Institutional Repository hosted by the TDL, your institution can collect, store, preserve, and disseminate digital content – including documents, audio files, images, and datasets – on secure TDL servers.
+With a digital repository hosted by the TDL, institutions can collect, store, preserve, and disseminate digital content – including documents, audio files, images, and datasets – all within a secure, professionally managed environment in the Amazon Cloud.

 An Institutional Repository (IR) hosted by the TDL: